 There are a number of tempting dishes that have won the SW Taylor thumbs-up.
-A real treat is a kind of dessert (although I make it for afternoon tea) with baked apple and our own free range eggs.
+A real treat is a kind of dessert (although I make it for afternoon tea) with baked apples and our own free-range eggs.

 It is easy to make and dad hoovers it up without sharing a drop.
 Just what we like to see.

-Then there’s any number of nourishing soups that taste delicious and have renowned restorative properties.
-Good old fashioned chicken soup can never be sneezed at – we tend to roast a chicken and then, when it is nearly all eaten, sauté some onion in a big pot.
+Then there are any number of nourishing soups that taste delicious and have renowned restorative properties.
+Good old-fashioned chicken soup can never be sneezed at – we tend to roast a chicken and then when it is nearly all eaten, sauté some onion in a big pot.
 The carcase gets added to this, water to cover added, and this is then allowed to cook for about an hour.
 Then I just pop in any other chopped veges I have on hand, season to taste (no pepper for daddy) and Bob’s my uncle, who lives in Napier.
 Beautiful soup and a true classic.

-Hopefully all of this kitchen work will result in father getting fat and then I look forward to him cooking for me!
+Hopefully, all of this kitchen work will result in my father getting fat and then I look forward to him cooking for me!

 - 2 apples, peeled